 Students will be given a class schedule each semester/term prior to its commencement.
 Following Orientation, Juniors will be in class for approximately 5 weeks prior to starting clinical rotations.
 After that Juniors and Seniors rotate complete weeks for clinical and class.
 This schedule changes for the summer term.
 Then Seniors will finish their didactic courses in May just prior to graduation.
 Juniors will have only a clinical course during this time.
-Juniors will continue to have clinical in June and July as well as their didactic courses.
+Juniors will then have summer didactic courses in June and resume clinical in July.
 Other exceptions may arise during the scheduling of classes making it necessary to change from the above statements.